 Raygun customers at the Team level can create a single custom reports to display their most vital data points.
 Business users can create up to five, and Enterprise customers have unlimited access.

-We’re excited to announce a highly requested new feature for Raygun Crash Reporting for our Business and Enterprise customers called ‘Reports’.
-This new feature allows you to construct your own custom reports based on the data and criteria that you’d like to see and segment.
-For example, if you release a new version of your website and would like to see a detailed view of the errors affecting end users, ‘Reports’ will allow you to get details quickly.
+Reports for Raygun Crash Reporting allows you to construct your own custom reports based on the data and criteria that you’d like to see and segment.
+For example, if you release a new version of your website and would like to see a detailed view of the errors affecting end users, Reports will allow you to get details quickly.